Thumperrr/PandoraBotIRC/docs/mainpage.md

 ========
 ####OS x 10.8+
 - [Clone](https://github.com/Thumperrr/PandoraBotIRC/archive/master.zip) the git repository.
+- Run the CMake GUI.
+- Enter the directory you cloned the repo to in the source code field.
+- Enter where you want to build the binaries (Usually in the same directory as the source code field)
+- Select configure, choose Unix Makefiles.
+(Note: At this point, you may select which compiler you want to use to build the project.
+You will have to have SFML built properly with the compiler you choose.)
+- Select Generate (assuming there have been no errors).
-- Run `make` from the terminal where you saved the repo.
+- From the terminal in the directory you chose to build the binaries, run `make`.
-- `pbirc` is the bot executable.

 ####Other
 You're on your own for now.

 ####Dependencies
 - Requires SFML 2.0
-- Requires Boost 1.35.0 or greater.
+- Requires Boost 1.53.0 or greater.

+SFML must be built properly with the compiler you choose to build the project with.

-SFML and boost must be built and installed in the default place on os x (/usr/local/lib and /usr/local/include/)
+Boost must be in the default location on your system (somewhere CMake can find it -- /usr/local/lib or /opt/local/lib, etc.)

-- Requires clang 3.3, which should be installed with the Apple Command Line Tools which you can get from the Apple developer web page.
-    If not, you can install it via MacPorts.

 Usage
 =====